What Is a Hormone Imbalance?

 Cortisol is a steroid hormone that is the primary hormone involved in the body’s fight-or-flight response to stress.
 Here is how that response happens when this system is functioning in a normal, healthy manner:

-When a person feels stressed or endangered, a chemical called adrenocorticotropic hormone (ACTH) is released into the brain by the pituitary gland, which triggers the adrenal glands to release cortisol into the bloodstream.
+- When a person feels stressed or endangered, a chemical called adrenocorticotropic hormone (ACTH) is released into the brain by the pituitary gland, which triggers the adrenal glands to release cortisol into the bloodstream.

 - The increased levels of cortisol produce a surge of energy, alertness and strength meant to aid the body in responding to the perceived threat.
 It does this by increasing the heart rate, elevating blood pressure and boosting the amount of glucose (sugars) in the bloodstream for the brain and body to use for energy.

-Higher cortisol levels also slow or suppress certain bodily functions to conserve energy for the stress response, altering immune response and suppressing the reproductive and digestive systems, as well as growth processes.
+- Higher cortisol levels also slow or suppress certain bodily functions to conserve energy for the stress response, altering immune response and suppressing the reproductive and digestive systems, as well as growth processes.
 High cortisol levels also affect areas of the brain that regulate mood and fear response.

 Cortisol testing is important because that system does not always function in the normal, healthy manner outlined above.
 Sometimes cortisone levels can stay too high for too long, which can have far-reaching effects on your health, such as: